Zuzzuc/Basi/README.md

 ### Inline

-When calling Basi as a inline function(preferrably by b64gz) make sure that both BasiPath and BasiLoc are declared and are corecctly formatted.
+When calling Basi as a inline function(preferrably by b64gz) make sure that both BasiPath and BasiLoc are declared and are correctly formatted.

 ### Config file